Rules & Regulations 2022

 Top Scoring Studio: Top Studio is determined by the combined adjudication scores for the studio’s top 5 routines in solos, duo/trios and groups.
 Only one Top Studio named in each regional competition.

-THE NEXT GENERATION WINNER
+NEXT GENERATION WINNER

 **FORMALLY KNOWN AS REGIONAL CHAMPION**

 The Next Generation Winner is Dancers Inc.’s version of a regional title.
 For an additional non-refundable fee, we accept solo entries for All Star and Rising Star competitive levels of each age division (Mini, Petite, Junior, Teen, Senior).
 Future star solo entries are not eligible for the Next Generation Winner title.
+Solo dancers registered in the Rising Star and All Star Division must score a high gold or above to be eligible for the Next Generation.

 NATIONAL TITLE PROGRAM